 Start Dates and Timelines

-To ensure an admission decision for the semester you intend to start on your degree, you'll want to submit your application and supporting materials by:
+To ensure an admission decision for the semester you intend to start your degree, submit your application and supporting materials by:

 - Fall: August 15